36 Essential Tasks for Your Offboarding Checklist Template

 Let’s dive into why mastering the offboarding checklist is your secret sauce to turning exits into fond farewells.

-Mixing empathy and human connection into your offboarding checklist can help to safeguard your employer brand and remind an outgoing employee why they came to work for you in the first place.
+Blending empathy and security into your employee offboarding checklist can help safeguard your employer brand and remind an outgoing employee why they came to work for you in the first place.
 It leaves employees with a lasting positive impression of your brand and can turn them into brand supporters and ambassadors — and sometimes even boomerang employees.

 Here are some things to keep in mind as you prepare your offboarding checklist.

-• Empathy is Key: Each departure is unique.
-Be consistent in your tasks, but tailor your approach to fit the individual and their situation — acknowledging their unique contributions and emotions.
+- Empathy Is Key: Each departure is unique.
+Be consistent in your tasks, but tailor your approach to fit the individual and their situation.

-• Firm and Fair: While empathy rules, don’t forget to dot your i’s and cross your t’s, especially regarding company property and data security.
+- Firm and Fair: Don’t forget to dot your i’s and cross your t’s, especially regarding company property and data security.

-• Don’t Forget the Team: A departure affects everyone.
+- Don’t Forget the Team: When an employee leaves, it affects everyone.
 Communicate effectively to manage morale and redistribute responsibilities.

 Breaking down your offboarding checklist into phases can help you manage the process more smoothly.
-You’ll notice all of the items in our checklist fall into these 5 phases.
+You’ll notice all of the items in our checklist fall into these five phases.

 1. Pre-Exit Engagement: Oftentimes you will know someone is leaving before they actually give (or are given) notice.
 This period before official notification could be a time to offer support and resources for career transitions, including counseling or coaching, negotiating counter-offers, or working with employees on skills development, career pathing, and succession planning.

 2. Notification and Documentation: Once the official notification happens, you’ll be on the countdown clock.
-Many departures will include the standard notice period—but not all.
+Many departures will include the standard notice period — but not all.
 Once you receive notice of resignation or issue a termination notice, you will want to begin executing your offboarding plan.
 This is often an important time for knowledge transfer and to check in with the broader team to be sure their needs are being met.
-Ensure clear communication during this period and be sure to document it thoroughly.
+Ensure clear communication during this period and be sure to document it thoroughly, including the employee’s last working day.

 4. The Final Farewell: The time for a goodbye will eventually come.
 Celebrate the employee’s time with your company and, if appropriate, organize a farewell or acknowledgment that honors their contributions.
-On their final day, revoke access to systems and collect company property.
-Conduct a personalized exit interview.
+On their final day, revoke access to all systems and accounts and recover company assets (laptop, ID badge, etc.).
+Conduct a personalized exit interview and provide necessary documentation (relieving letter, benefits continuation, etc.).

-36 Items to Include in Your Offboarding Checklist
+36 Items to Include in Your Employee Offboarding Checklist

-Merging the best of practical needs and human-centric approaches, here’s your ultimate offboarding checklist:
+Merging the best of practical needs and supportive approaches, here’s your ultimate offboarding checklist:

 Pre-Exit Engagement